Prof-Cloud/Proj-Cloud-Inc-AWS-Organization-Guardrails-SCP-Orchestrator/README.md

 Data Sovereignty & Archiving

   - Centralized Logging: A hardened S3 bucket containing all organization-wide activity
-  - Lifecycle what: Automattically transitions logs to S3 Glacier after 60 days to reduce storage costs while maintancing compliance.
+  - Lifecycle what: Automattically transitions logs to S3 Glacier after 60 days to reduce storage costs while maintaining compliance.

 ## Alternatives You Could Use Instead

 1. AWS Control Tower: For a managed, out-of-the-box landing zone experience.

-2. AWS Transit Gateway: To centralize complex networking between dozens of VPCs.

-3. AWS CloudFormation StackSets: For deploying IAM roles or resources across every account in the Org simultaneously.
+2. AWS CloudFormation StackSets: For deploying IAM roles or resources across every account in the Org simultaneously.

 ## Improvements I Can Add Later